-Below you will see my official biography.
-Unofficially, I wanted to say that joining the Peace Corps at 21, right out of Berkeley, having a school named for me in Medellin, Colombia and then finding journalism as a career–quite by accident–have given me a first class ticket to see the world, to experience history and to be where the action is.
-I feel blessed to have had faith and a loving and supportive family and friends.
-So far, it’s been a wonderful life.
+Below you will see my official biography and figure out that I relish a challenge—even picking coffee in the photo above.
+Unofficially, I wanted to say that joining the Peace Corps at 21, right out of Berkeley, having a school named for me in Medellin, Colombia, and then finding journalism as a career–quite by accident–have given me a first-class ticket to see the world, to experience history and to be where the action is.
+Sometimes I even feel like Forest Gump!
+From the unrest of the 1960s to the turbulence of today’s world, I feel blessed that throughout my life and travels–including more than a few into unchartered territory–I have had family, friends and faith to support me.
+It’s been a wonderful life!

 Maureen Orth’s award winning career began as one of the first women writers at Newsweek.
 Currently a Special Correspondent for Vanity Fair, she has profiled everyone from Vladimir Putin and Angela Merkel to Bruce Springsteen and Taylor Swift, as well as researching and writing groundbreaking pieces on Woody Allen and Michael Jackson, among others.
 Her far ranging work not only includes the investigation of serial killer Andrew Cunanan but also a bestselling cover for National Geographic on the Virgin Mary.

 Her best-selling Vulgar Favors about the murder of Gianni Versace, was the basis for season two of FX’s award winning series, American Crime Story: The Assassination of Gianni Versace, which won 7 of its 18 nominations at the 2018 Emmy Awards.